 My early adventures took place in the pages of books and the dark auditoriums of Manchester's fine theatres.
 I followed these passions, completing a first class undergraduate English Literature degree at Aberystwyth University amidst the wild winds and swirling seas of the Cardigan Bay coastline.
 I then moved to the University of Edinburgh where I completed an MSc in Writing and Cultural Politics against the gothic backdrop of Auld Reekie's wynds and closes.
 Following this I received a University Scholarship to fund my PhD entitled 'Tradition, Innovation and Politics: the stagework of Ewan MacColl and Theatre Workshop'.
 During the course of these studies I returned to my dramatic roots, becoming increasingly fascinated by the way performance and politics have interacted throughout the long twentieth century.
 I was awarded my PhD in 2007.

-I live on the border of three counties - Derbyshire, Leicestershire and Nottinghamshire - and am an avid animal lover, fitness nerd, world traveller, rock fan and tea drinker.
+I live on the border of three counties - Derbyshire, Leicestershire and Nottinghamshire - and am an avid animal lover, trainee gardener, fitness nerd, world traveller, rock fan and tea drinker.